Cherish forever what makes you unique, cuz you’re really a yawn if it goes.Bette Midler

 Walking has always been my passion, my solace and my truest love.
-These two come together regularly, like in my earliest memory of singing while looking down at my feet carrying me along a sidewalk.
+My earliest memory is of singing while looking down at my feet as they carried me along a sidewalk.
 When we moved from the New York suburbs to the New Hampshire countryside, I was often lost for hours exploring the woods and fields.
 Though it wasn’t until my dad took me to Yosemite when I was thirteen and I played my flute on top of Half Dome, that I realized just how far my feet could take me.

 I have hiked trails long and short, and have found my love growing only deeper over the years.
 While I don’t know the number of miles I have walked because I walk every day to and from work – and just about everywhere else as I’ve made walking a complete part of my life.
 That is why I try to put my feet on some spectacular spots in the world as often as I can.
 Here are a few stats:

 The shortest “thru-hike?”
 70 miles on Minnesota’s Border Route Trail.